 Guests can invite all their friends to an event on Facebook if the admin allows it, and, if invited, these people can view the event page.
 Also, you cannot share a private Facebook event – you can only invite people to view it.

 Public Facebook event:

 A public event is visible to everyone and anyone on or off Facebook.
-They can see things related to your event like the event description, photos, discussion, videos, and more.
+They can see things related to your events like the event description, photos, discussion, videos, and more.
 The event may also be discoverable in search.